 NOTE*** The content on this page may contain affiliate links, we may make a commission.
 And, as an Amazon Associate, we earn from qualifying purchases.
 More information: disclosure page.

-If you want to have a vacation spent exploring the country and its scenic views, renting an RV for a month is a perfect amount of time for adventure.
-You’ll have all the time to slow down and enjoy every aspect of your journey.
-Plus long-term RV rentals are a great way to save money, too.
-I love spending a month in my travel trailer and I have gathered the information for you to start planning your month-long trip.
+If you want to spend your vacation exploring the country and its scenic views, renting an RV for a month is a perfect amount of time for adventure.
+You’ll have plenty of time to slow down and enjoy every aspect of your journey.
+Long-term RV rentals are a great way to save money, too.
+I love spending a month in my travel trailer; here, I have compiled the information you need to start planning your month-long trip.
 First, you need to budget the cost to rent an RV for a month (or more).

-Many RVers choose to rent RVs long-term rather than for a short time.
-This is usually because of the great deals you can get.
-You can often find deals for a month-long trip for as little as $1,200!
-However, you want to be perfectly matched for the amount of time, the quality of the RV, and your budget.
+Many RVers prefer to rent RVs long-term, often because of the great deals you can get.
+You may find prices for a month-long trip for as little as $1,200!
+However, you want to plan precisely for the right amount of time, the quality of the RV, and your budget.

 a photo of a campground with two travel trailers parked and setup on site.